octaos/php-integration/index.md

         ->addCreditOrderRows()          // optional
         ->setRowToCredit()              // optional, index of one of the original order row you wish to credit ->setRowsToCredit()             // optional
-        ->addNumberedOrderRow()         // card and direct bank only, required with setRowToCredit(), recommended to use addCreditOrderRow()
-        ->addNumberedOrderRows()        // card and direct bank only, optional ;
+        ->addNumberedOrderRow()         // card and direct bank only, required with setRowToCredit() ->addNumberedOrderRows()        // card and direct bank only, optional ;
     // then select the corresponding request class and send request